 Location: ACU Melbourne Campus

-I completed my PhD in Classics and Ancient History at the University of Sydney in 2015, following a B.A (Advanced), B.A (Hons I), and Grad.
+I completed my PhD in Classics and Ancient History at the University of Sydney, following a B.A (Advanced), B.A (Hons I), and Grad.
 Cert (Ancient World).
-I also hold a Postgraduate Certificate in Academic Practice (Exeter).
-I am a fellow of the Higher Education Academy (UK) and a Charlemont Scholar of the Royal Irish Academy.

 - (2020) “Competing at Otium?
 A Juxtaposed Reading of Sidonius’ Baths,” Journal of Late Antiquity 13.1, 117-136.